coscin/website/infrastructure.md

 Accept the defaults, except be sure to install OpenSSH Server when prompted.
 (If you forget, you can always install the APT package "openssh-server" in step 3 below.)

-1. The host requires two NICs, one for doing the actual measurements, and one (eth1) for reporting the results.
+1. The host requires two NICs, one for doing the actual measurements, and one for reporting the results.
 The first NIC should have an IP address assigned to it (through DHCP or statically).
 The second should not.
 That's because if the second NIC sends any IP packets, the switch will consider that a host, learn its IP, and handle all the traffic in the switch.
 Measurement reporting packets have a special non-IP Ethernet type, and must all got the controller.
-To configure a non-IP NIC in Ubuntu, include the following in `/etc/network/interfaces`:
+To configure a non-IP NIC in Ubuntu, include the following in `/etc/network/interfaces`.
+(You can substitute the appropriate interface for `eth1`)

         # Don't enable IP on eth1.
 It will be sending utilization packets
         auto eth1